pnnl/IRSA/docs/source/index.rst

 If you would like to reference IRSA, we ask you include the following references:

 * publication forthcoming
-* IRSA, version 1.0.0 http://github.com/pnnl/irsa (accessed MMM YYYY)
+* IRSA, version 1.0.0 http://github.com/pnnl/irsa (accessed MM YYYY)

 Disclaimer
 ----------